hugorichard/multiviewica/README.md

 ### Synthetic experiment

-Install MultiViewICA and Activate virtual environment (see Install)
+Install MultiViewICA (see Install)

-Move into examples directory
+Move into the examples directory

 ``cd multiviewica/examples``

-Run experiment on synthetic data
+Run the experiment on synthetic data

 `python synthetic_experiment.py`

-This will create a figure `synthetic_experiment.png`:
+It runs in `4min 28s` and creates a figure `synthetic_experiment.png`:

 ![synthetic_experiment](./examples/synthetic_experiment.png)